LodiAniez/louie-js/README.md

 in a form of an object, `commit` key is a function that will take 2 arguments when called, first arg is the mutation function name as a string, second arg is the payload.

+`stateListener` should be a function, this will trigger everytime a state is updated

 you can check the examples below.

 ### Example